10 Apr More Agile Than “Agile”

+Context: For years, businesses have used Scaled Agile Frameworks (SAFe) to help them adequately manage large projects.
+When setting Agile frameworks, you need to monitor each bit of code that is uploaded.
+Doing this is easy when using a program that allows you to tail log files with ease.
 Combining agile methodology with other proven techniques, such as test-driven development or TDD, and good design patterns such as data-driven and lean programming dramatically improves the probability of good outcomes.
 Consequently, agile significantly improves the probability of success of a solution development effort, and may even incrementally increase the number of capabilities that can be delivered to an organization.

 Another reliable way to improve automation project outcomes, whether agile or not, is to put enough emphasis on the role data plays in the success of the initiative.
 Information is fundamentally more agile than process because it is easier to recombine into different patterns to achieve business insights and transactions.
 Thus, concentrating on the key data elements and the processes and transformations needed to achieve the desired outcomes can improve the likelihood of project success.
 The importance of data focus applies to traditional databases, big data, streaming data and unstructured data.
 Agile strategies can increase project throughput: the rapidity with which new capabilities can be deployed and deliver business value.
 But, is incremental improvement enough?